-All transfer applicants must provide copies of their high school transcripts; the Committee on Admissions will consider both records when selecting candidates.
+All transfer applicants must provide copies of their high school transcripts and college transcripts; the Committee on Admissions will consider both records when selecting candidates.

-Transfer candidates for fall semesters are advised to complete all application procedures by February 15.
+Transfer candidates for fall semesters are advised to complete all application procedures by February 1.
 For spring, all procedures should be completed by October 15.
-Notification of admission decisions are made after February 15th for the fall semester and after October 15 for the spring.
+Notification of admission decisions are made after February 1st for the fall semester and after October 15 for the spring.